phagunbaya/falkonry-csharp-client/README.md

   * Add live input data (csv format) from a stream to Datastream (Used for live monitoring)
   * Add facts data (json format) to Assessment of single entity datastream
   * Add facts data (json format) to Assessment of single entity Batch datastream
-  * Add facts data (json format) with addition tag to Assessment of multi entity datastream
+  * Add facts data (json format) with additional keyword to Assessment of multi entity datastream
   * Add facts data (csv format) to Assessment of single entity datastream
-  * Add facts data (csv format) with tags Assessment of single entity datastream
+  * Add facts data (csv format) with keywords to Assessment of multi entity datastream
   * Add facts data (json format) from a stream to Assessment of multi entity datastream
   * Add facts data (csv format) from a stream to Assessment of multi entity datastream
   * Get facts data